RLBat/CMEECourseWork/Week7/README.txt

 LV2.py - Constructs a Lotka-Volterra Model given user inputs, and produces graphs of both species over time and both species in relation to each other

+LV3.py - Constructs a Lotka-Volterra Model given user inputs, and produces graphs of both species over (discrete) time and both species in relation to each other.

 MyFirstJupyterNb.ipynb - Basic Jupyter notebook to demonstate its functionality

 Nets.R - Builds a network - used as a template to recreate in Python